BORUSAN İSTANBUL

 Biography

 The history of the Borusan Istanbul Philharmonic Orchestra (BIPO) starts with the Borusan Chamber Orchestra, one of the first ventures in the field of culture and the arts by Borusan Holding, a leading industrial conglomerate in Turkey.
 In time the chamber orchestra was transformed into one of the country’s best symphonic ensembles under its honorary conductor Gürer Aykal.
-Performing under its former artistic director and principal conductor Sascha Goetzel between 2009–2020, BIPO has become a prominent element of Istanbul’s cultural scene.
+Performing under its former artistic director and principal conductor Sascha Goetzel between 2009–2020, BIPO became a prominent element of Istanbul’s cultural scene.
 The orchestra performed at the Opening Festivities of the 2010 Salzburg Festival, also received the Turkish music magazine Andante’s “Best Orchestra of the Year” award in May 2010.
-In 2014 BIPO had the privilege of being the first ensemble from Turkey to be invited to BBC Proms and performed at the concert titled “Oriental Promise” under Goetzel to critical acclaim.
-BIPO decided to continue with Patrick Hahn as Art Consultant and Principle Guest Conductor for two seasons, who was hosted for the first time in August 2020 as a guest conductor.
+In 2014 BIPO had the privilege of being the first ensemble from Turkey to be invited to the BBC Proms and gave a concert entitled “Oriental Promise” under Goetzel to critical acclaim.
+BIPO decided to continue with Carlo Tenan as Artistic Director and Principal Conductor, who was hosted for the first time in March 2021 as a guest conductor.

-Since its first season 2000/1 BIPO has regularly given concerts in Istanbul, was invited to Istanbul, Eskişehir, Ankara, Ruse Music Festivals and BBC Proms and appeared at special events at Megaron Hall, Athens and Palais de Bozar, Brussels.
+Since its first season 2000/1 BIPO has regularly given concerts in Istanbul, Eskişehir, Ankara, Ruse Music Festivals and appeared at special events at Megaron Hall, Athens and Palais de Bozar, Brussels.
 BIPO became the resident orchestra of the International Istanbul Music Festival between 2003–2018.
-They had officially opened the festival every year with concerts at Hagia Eirene, also accompanied top soloists throughout the festival.
+They officially opened the festival every year with concerts at Hagia Eirene and accompanied top soloists throughout.
 Enjoying the privilege of giving world premieres of major Turkish and international works at the festival, BIPO is also the resident orchestra of the International Leyla Gencer Voice Competition.

-In February 2016, the orchestra went a tour from Vienna to Germany and received positive reviews from the European press.
-In February 2017, they performed two concerts as part of the Hong Kong Arts Festival, and in the same year made a successful European tour with Daniel Hope and Vadim Repin.
+In February 2016, the orchestra went on a tour from Vienna to prestigious German venues and received positive reviews from the European press.
+A year later they gave concerts at the Hong Kong Arts Festival and had a successful European tour with Daniel Hope and Vadim Repin.
 BIPO was applauded at the Théâtre des Champs Elysées, the last concert hall of a European tour that began in 2018 with Daniel Hope and continued with Nemanja Radulović.

 For bios & photos please click.